 Our environmental management system ensures the planning and implementation of our environmental targets.
-Waste management is one part of our environmental management system.
-Each subsidiary has a waste management officer who is responsible for the proper disposal of all waste generated in accordance with legal regulations.
-The responsible waste officer verifies the reliability of the disposal companies, preferably based on their current certificates or permits.
+Each subsidiary has a waste management officer who is responsible for disposing of all waste generated in accordance with legal regulations.
+The responsible waste officer checks the reliability of the disposal companies, preferably based on their current certificates, or permits.